ucafilm/2007productions-website-main/README.md

 ## 🎯 Overview

 **2007 Productions** is a creative powerhouse specializing in Films, Webisodes, Music Production, and Sound Design.
-Our tagline: "Where Stories Get Weird" - we break rules for fun and guarantee weirdness in everything we create.
+Our tagline: "it's just a video thang" - we break rules for fun and guarantee weirdness in everything we create.

 **Live Site**: [2007productions.com](https://2007productions.com)